esper-io/esper-cli/README.md

 ```

 #### 2. show
-Show group details and set group as active.
-Here, group name is required to show group information.
+Show the details of the group.
+Here, `group-name` is required to show group information.
+Use the `--active` or `-a` flag to mark this group as the active group.
+This will allow you to call further group commands without specifying the group.
 ```sh
 $ espercli group show [OPTIONS] [group-name]
 ```